Updated August 9, 2020

-> Course Access / Expiration
+Course Access / Expiration

 Winner: Princeton Review

-*I still encourage those who purchase books to combine their studying with an online prep course.
+*We still encourage those who purchase books to combine their studying with an online prep course.
 Online courses are generally updated more frequently and provide great structured study plans that can make a huge difference in your GRE preparation.

-Kaplan: 8 recorded instructional video sessions, 5,000+ practice questions, Quiz Bank (which creates custom quizzes based on difficulty and subject), 7 full-length practice tests, 180 hours of online instruction and practice, Email-based support, GRE textbooks: GRE Premier: Course Book Edition, GRE Math Workbook, GRE Verbal Workbook, and GRE Pocket Reference (Kindle option available), and a flashcard app.
+Kaplan: 8 recorded instructional video sessions, 5,000+ practice questions, QBank (which creates custom quizzes based on difficulty and subject), 7 full-length practice tests, 180 hours of online instruction and practice, Official Test Day Experience (in person, simulated practice test at a real test center), email-based support, GRE textbooks: GRE Complete, GRE Prep Plus, GRE Prep, and GRE Vocabulary Flashcards.

-Both test-prep companies offer a plethora of package and format options.
-Choosing the right one for you is important—but it can be challenging to sift through all of the courses on offer.
+Both test prep companies offer a plethora of package and format options.
+Choosing the right one for you is important, but it can be challenging to sift through all of the courses on offer.
 Here is a quick breakdown of the options for each:

 The Princeton Review GRE Course Formats:

-- Ultimate Live Online ($899): all self-paced features plus 180+ hours of total instruction, 24 hours of live instruction, drills, and thousands of practice questions
+$1,199$899): All self-paced features plus 180+ hours of total instruction; 24 hours of live instruction; hundreds of drills; 3,500+ practice questions

 Kaplan GRE Course Formats

-- Private Tutoring ($2199, $3299, $4399): Access to complete In-person or Live Online Course, plus a unique study plan with a personal GRE coach; price options are for 15, 25- or 35-hour plans
+- Private Tutoring ($1,799, $2,699, $3,499 or $4,199): Access to their complete Online course; a unique study plan with a personal GRE coach; 10, 20, 30, or 40 hours of tutoring in-person or online

 Winner: Princeton Review